 This is a lunch idea, which you can make the night before for dinner and keep a slice or two over to bring to lunch with you the following day - therefore covering both dinner and lunch in one go.
 It is great eaten either hot or cold.
 If you want to make it as a single serve, simply reduce the below ingredients to half (using just 1 small cooked chicken breast).

-- 1 small red and green capsicum seeds and talk removed, cut into bite-sized pieces
+1 small red + green capsicum seeds + stalk removed, cut into bite-sized pieces

 Handful basil leaves, finely chopped

 100g vintage cheddar cheese, grated, plus extra for topping

 Pinch chilli flakes

 Salt + freshly ground black pepper